-Table 1 Program Overview\ Jurisdiction Sweden Year of first issuance 2017 Covered bond type Legislation-enabled Covered bonds (SEK/bn) 89.54 Hard bullet Redemption profile Underlying assets Residential mortgages Jurisdictional support uplift 3 Unused notches for jurisdictional support 0 Available credit enhancement (%) 23.95 Credit enhancement commensurate with rating (%) 5.68
+Program Overview

+Jurisdiction Sweden

+Year of first issuance 2017

+Covered bond type Legislation-enabled

+Covered bonds (SEK. bn) 104.94

+Redemption profile Hard bullet

+Underlying assets Residential mortgages

+Jurisdictional support uplift 3

+Unused notches for jurisdictional support 0

+Available credit enhancement (%) 10.3

+Credit enhancement commensurate with rating (%) 3.76

-\Based on data as of June 2020.
+^{}Based on data as of June 2021.

 Danske Hypotek is a wholly owned subsidiary of Danske Bank.
 On June 26, 2017, the Swedish FSA (SFSA) granted Danske Hypotek a license to conduct financing business as a credit market company to issue covered bonds under the Covered Bonds Act.
 It has been primarily established for the purpose of managing the group's issuance of covered bonds in Swedish krona backed by Swedish krona assets.
 Under the program, Danske Hypotek can issue covered bonds in Swedish krona or euro.
+As of June 30, 2021, all outstanding covered bonds and mortgage loans are in Swedish krona.
 The covered bonds are governed by Swedish law and the operations from the issuer are supervised by the Swedish FSA (SFSA).